Mad Fold-in: History

 In 1999, Jaffee told an interviewer, "Usually you can go on working unless you have a stroke or something.
 So I hope to continue.
 I'm trying to decide whether I should do my final Fold-In before I die or after I die! [...]
 I don't want to share it!
 It's a secret!
 But I mentioned it to the editors at Mad and they said, "You mean you want to get paid ahead of time!"

 Nevertheless, Jaffee's final Fold-In appeared in the August 2020 issue of Mad after the cartoonist retired at the age of 99.
 Appearing during a stark recession, it depicted the magazine's mascot Alfred E. Neuman with an atypically worried expression, in front of a dozen shuttered businesses.
 The question, "Why is the 'What, Me Worry?' kid so worried?" was answered when the stores' signage folded into the message "NO MORE JAFFEE FOLD-INS."
 A serene self-caricature appeared as a cloud.

+Further Fold-ins are written and drawn by writer-artist Johnny Sampson.